lennax/biopython.github.io/wiki/Concatenate_nexus.md

 #if we provide the file names in a list we can use a list comprehension to
 # create these tuples

-file_list = ['btCOI.nex', 'btCOII.nex', 'btITS.nex]
+file_list = ['btCOI.nex', 'btCOII.nex', 'btITS.nex']
 nexi =  [(fname, Nexus.Nexus(fname)) for fname in file_list]

 combined = Nexus.combine(nexi)
 combined.write_nexus_data(filename=open('btCOMBINED.nex', 'w'))
 ```

 That was easy!
-Lets look at our combined file
+Let's look at our combined file

     #NEXUS
     begin data;